hwxi/CS525-2022-Fall/projects/Final/README.md

 # Final for CS525, Fall,

-The final is due Monday, the 12th of November.
+The final is due Monday, the 12th of December.
 The precise due time is 11:59pm of the due day.

 All of your code should be stored in the Final/MySolution directory.